NVIDIA/TensorRT-Model-Optimizer/examples/windows/onnx_ptq/genai_llm/README.md

    - The 'rtn' option does INT4 RTN quantization with Q->DQ nodes for weights.
    - The 'rtn_dq' option does INT4 RTN quantization with only DQ nodes for weights.
 1. RTN algorithm doesn't use calibration-data.
+1. If needed for the input base model, use `--no_position_ids` command-line option to disable generating position_ids calibration input.
+The GenAI built LLM models produced with DML EP has position_ids input but ones produced with CUDA EP, NvTensorRtRtx EP don't have position_ids input.
+   Use `--help` or command-line options table above to inspect default values.

 Please refer to `quantize.py` for further details on command-line parameters.